Starting a business in California takes 7 steps:

 In California, we recommend SCORE.
 They provide face-to-face mentoring as well as online counseling and workshops.

+This page displays all SCORE locations in California.
 There are other helpful organizations in California too:

 - Calvet Women Veterans